 From 1952 to 1964, most voters were registered Democrats, but the state voted for the Republican presidential candidate in every election except for 1964.

-In 1964, an incident at a St. Augustine motel pool, in which the owner poured acid into the water during a demonstration, influenced the passage of the 1964 Civil Rights Act.
+In 1964, an incident at a St. Augustine motel pool, where the owner poured acid into the water during a demonstration, influenced the passage of the 1964 Civil Rights Act.

-In 1965, the Civil Rights Movement gained federal legislation to enforce protection of African Americans' constitutional suffrage.
+In 1965, The Civil Rights Movement gained federal legislation which enforced protection of African Americans constitutional suffrage.

 Florida gained its first permanent major-league professional sports team in 1966 when the American Football League added the Miami Dolphins.

-In 1970, Democrats took the governorship and the open US Senate seat and maintained dominance for years.
+In 1970, Democrats took the governorship and the open US Senate seat, maintaining dominance for years.

 In 1970, non-Hispanic whites constituted nearly 80% of Florida's population.

-In 1972, Florida made personal injury protection auto insurance mandatory for drivers, becoming the second in the U.S. to enact a no-fault insurance law.
+In 1972, the state made personal injury protection auto insurance mandatory for drivers, becoming the second in the U.S. to enact a no-fault insurance law.

 Since 1972, all potable water resources have been controlled by the state government through five regional water authorities.

-The first recorded bleaching incident on the Florida Reef was in 1973.
+The first recorded bleaching incident on the Florida Reef occurred in 1973.

 Though the majority of registered voters in Florida were Democrats, it continued to support Republican presidential candidates through 2004, except in 1976 and 1996, when the Democratic nominee was from the South.

-In 1978, Florida disapproved casinos outside of sovereign tribal areas.
+In 1978, Florida disapproved casinos outside of sovereign Seminole and Miccosukee tribal areas.

-Between 1980 and 2010, the center of population of Florida moved less than 5 miles (8 km) to the east and approximately 1 mile (1.6 km) to the north.
+Between 1980 and 2010, the center of population has moved less than 5 miles to the east and approximately 1 mile to the north.

-In the 1980 United States census, the largest ancestry group reported in Florida was English with 2,232,514 Floridians claiming they were of English or mostly English American ancestry.
+In the 1980 United States census, the largest ancestry group reported in Florida was English with 2,232,514 Floridians claiming English or mostly English American ancestry.

 In 1984, Florida approved its lottery by amending the constitution.

-In 1986, Florida disapproved casinos outside of sovereign tribal areas.
+In 1986, Florida disapproved casinos outside of sovereign Seminole and Miccosukee tribal areas.

-In 1988, English was affirmed as the state's official language in the Florida Constitution.
+In 1988, English was affirmed as Florida's official language in the state constitution.

 Florida has given professional sports franchises some subsidies in the form of tax breaks since 1991.

-In August 1992, Hurricane Andrew struck Florida, causing more than $25 billion in damages and becoming the costliest weather disaster in U.S. history at the time.
+In 1992, Hurricane Andrew struck Florida in August causing more than $25 billion in damages, making it the costliest weather disaster in U.S. history at the time.

-In 1994, Florida disapproved casinos outside of sovereign tribal areas.
+In 1994, Florida disapproved casinos outside of sovereign Seminole and Miccosukee tribal areas.

 Since 1996, Florida has added four additional teams to the ranks of Division I FBS: UCF Knights, South Florida Bulls, Florida Atlantic Owls and FIU Panthers.